noawe-boi/NoahsObsidianSync/Physics Grade 11 IA3.md

-The paper "Wi-Fi Technology and Human Health Impact: A Brief Review of Current Knowledge"
+The paper "Wi-Fi Technology and Human Health Impact: A Brief Review of Current Knowledge", by Arh Hig Rada Toksikol (2022), comppiles a number of other studies and aims to discuss the possible effects of Wi

 ##### Identification of patterns/analysis